 “Controller” means the entity which determines the purposes and means of the Processing of Personal Data.

-“Customer Data” means (i) the Personal Data inputted by Company or any Authorised User, or Qubit on the Company's behalf, for the purpose of using the Products or facilitating Company’s use of the Products, and (ii) Personal Data inputted by and collected from End Users.
+“Customer Data” means (i) the Personal Data inputted by Customer or any Authorised User, or Qubit on the Customer's behalf, for the purpose of using the Products or facilitating Customer’s use of the Products, and (ii) Personal Data inputted by and collected from End Users.